-In this article we are going to learn how to create and call a VBA function in excel.
+In this Excel VBA tutorial, you are going to learn how to create and call a VBA function in Excel.
 Excel provides the user with a large collection of ready-made functions.
-These function are usually more than enough to satisfy the average user requirement.
-If these functions aren't enough or if a user is looking for a new function that many more of these function can be added in excel by installing the various add-ins that are available.
+These functions are usually more than enough to satisfy the average user's requirements.
+If these functions aren't enough, or if a user is looking for a new function, many more of these functions can be added to Excel by installing the various add-ins that are available.

-A UDF (User Defined Function) is simply a function that a user create for him or herself with VBA.
+A UDF (User Defined Function) is simply a function that a user creates for him or herself with VBA.
 UDFs are often called "Custom Functions".
-A UDF can be simple or a very complex it depends on the user.
+A UDF can be simple or very complex; depending on the user.

-To call a VBA function we must first create it.
+To use a VBA function, you must first create it.
 Follow these steps to create a VBA function and call it:

-Note: you can skip step 1 and step 2 if the DEVELOPER tab is already open
+Note: You can skip steps 1 and 2 if the DEVELOPER tab is already open.

 An option dialog box will open.
 Click on the Developer check box (it is under "Customize the Ribbon Main Tabs") and press ok.

 The developer tap is now visible and is present next to the view tab on the top menu bar.
-Click on Developer tab and select "View Code”
+Click on the Developer tab and select "View Code".

 Function Area(x As Double, y As Double) As Double Area = x * y End Function

-After writing the code close the window by clicking on the cross(x) icon the the upper right side of the screen.
-Don't worry excel won't close
+After writing the code, close the window by clicking on the cross(x) icon on the upper right side of the screen.
+Don't worry, Excel won't close.

-Explanation: To create a function in excel VBA you use the keyword "Function" followed by the function name (this can be anything) followed by declaration of variables and their types in curly braces followed by type of function followed by what the function does followed by "End Function" to close the function.
+Explanation: To create a function in Excel VBA, you use the keyword "Function" followed by the function name (this can be anything), followed by the declaration of variables and their types in curly braces, followed by the type of function, followed by what the function does, followed by "End Function" to close the function.

-In this case function name is "Area”, function type is donated by the data type "Double", X and Y are variables and their data type is Double.
-The Function multiples the value of variable X and Y and stores them in variable Area.
+In this case, the function name is "Area", the function type is donated by the data type "Double", X and Y are variables, and their data type is Double.
+The function multiples the values of variables X and Y and stores them in the variable Area.

 Here is an example:

-You can now all this function from somewhere else in your code by simply using the name of the function and giving a value for each argument (in this case by giving the value of variable x and variable y).
+You can now call this function from somewhere else in your code by simply using the name of the function and giving a value for each argument (in this case, by giving the value of variable x and variable y).

-Drag command button on to the excel worksheet.
-Double click on the command button (make sure the Design Mode is on).A new window open (Visual Basic Editor).
-Write the following line of code
+Drag the command button onto the Excel worksheet.
+Double-click on the command button (make sure the Design Mode is on).A new window opens (Visual Basic Editor).
+Write the following line of code.

 Dim z as Double z=Area (3, 5) +2 MsgBox z

-Explanation: the first line of you have declared a variable z of data type Double.
-In the second line of code you have called function Area and passed the values of the argument (values of variable x and y) and have added + 2 to it.
-In the third line you are displaying the value of z in a message box
+Explanation: in the first line you have declared a variable z of data type Double.
+In the second line of code you called the function Area and passed the values of the argument (values of variables x and y) and added + 2 to it.
+In the third line, you are displaying the value of z in a message box.